 Apple’s Solution for iPad Batteries

-An Alternative Solution: Sell Us Your Problematic iPad and Get a Brand-New One
+An Alternative Solution: Sell Us Your Older iPad and Get a Brand-New One

 In the owner’s manual, Apple claims an iPad battery can last up to 10 hours.
-However, as any gadget owner can attest, that number isn’t always accurate and should be taken with a grain of salt.
-Furthermore, there are loads of other factors to keep in mind, namely how you use your iPad.
+However, as any gadget owner can attest, that number isn’t always accurate.
+In addition, there are other factors to keep in mind as well – namely, how you use your iPad.

 If you’ve ever just left your iPad on (without using it), its battery life shoots up far past 10 hours.
-On the other end of the extreme, meanwhile, if you’re frequently using a resource-intensive app while also leaving a couple dozen other apps running in the background, you could find your iPad’s battery drained in as little as two or three hours.
+On the other hand, if you’re frequently playing games or movies while also leaving YouTube and Facebook open in the background, you could find your iPad’s battery drained in as little as two or three hours.
+Maybe even less than that!

 In general, you should be concerned if your iPad battery is draining fast when you’re not actively using functions that suck up battery life.
 For example, imagine your battery is fully charged and you use Safari to browse the news for an hour.
-After that hour has passed, you shouldn’t have put a significant dent in your battery percentage.
-If you do, there may be a problem.
-Luckily, we’re here to help you solve it!
+Yet when you get back, it’s suddenly around 50 percent or less.
+Let’s fix that, shall we?

-An iPad battery can drain for a whole bunch of different reasons.
+An iPad battery can drain for a number of reasons.
 Sometimes, the solution to your problem is obvious.
 For instance, if you have your display set to never lock automatically, accidentally leaving the screen on for too long may be the source of your worries.

-Other times, however, the cause isn’t as apparent.
+Other times, however, this problem isn’t so easy to solve.
 When the answer doesn’t present itself immediately, your first step is to pay attention to the apps which are eating up the most battery.
 If you use an app frequently, it will likely consume a lot of your battery.
-Sometimes, there might even be certain problematic apps consuming a ton of battery even when you’re not using them.
-Not cool!
-Not to worry, we’ll tell you how to take care of them shortly.
+Your best bet is to close them by pressing your home button or pulling up on a page, then swiping up to close it.

 Check iPad Battery Health